Enterprise Europe Network

 Since 2009, the EEN has been cooperating with EU-OSHA to raise awareness of OSH among SMEs and micro-enterprises.
 To carry out this task, the EEN nominates OSH Ambassadors at country level.
 Their role comprises coordinating activities, promoting OSH to SMEs at national level and reporting back to EU-OSHA once a year on their OSH activities.

-Within the CPP, the role of the Communication Partnership Working Group (CPWG), which is composed of three national focal points, three EEN OSH Ambassadors and representatives of EU-OSHA, DG GROW and EASME, is mainly to provide strategic and expert advice on the implementation and monitoring of the EU-OSHA communications partnerships strategy.
+Within the CPP, the role of the Communication Partnership Working Group (CPWG), which is composed of three national focal points, three EEN OSH Ambassadors and representatives of EU-OSHA, DG GROW and EISMEA, is mainly to provide strategic and expert advice on the implementation and monitoring of the EU-OSHA communications partnerships strategy.

 Enterprise Europe Network Occupational Safety and Health Award

 In the frame of the agency's Healthy Workplaces Campaign, the EEN OSH Award aims to raise awareness of and promote OSH to SMEs.
-The EEN members of the 27 Member States, as well as Iceland, Liechtenstein and Norway, are invited to put forward for recognition any of their projects that aim to promote better safety and health at work in SMEs and that fit into one of the following categories: activities and events promoting OSH; network building; and print and online communication and publications.
+The EEN members of the 27 Member States, as well as Iceland, Liechtenstein and Norway, and the IPA countries, are invited to put forward for recognition any of their projects that aim to promote better safety and health at work in SMEs and that fit into one of the following categories: activities and events promoting OSH; network building; and print and online communication and publications.